jakemor/Usefull-Lua-Classes/README.md

-Usefull-Lua-Classes
+Usefull Lua Classes
 ===================

-Some must have classes I created for use with Corona SDK
+Classes developed while at Emory University, for use with Corona SDK.